RockfordWei/Perfect-JWTAuth/README.md

 ## Objectives

-- independently work without ORM or even database, although it support with all Perfect database drivers.
+- independently work without ORMs (although it includes a mini ORM actually) or even databases, while it will supports all Perfect database drivers soon.
 - extremely fast, scalable and thread-safe
 - Session free: a full application of JWT for the single sign-on authentication to any virtual private clouds.